coleygroup/molpal/README.md

 # Efficient Exploration of Virtual Chemical <br/> Libraries through Active Learning

 ## Overview
-This repository contains the source of MolPAL, a framework for the accelerated discovery of compounds in high throughput virtual screening environments.
-Additionally, this repository contains pyscreener, a python program for conducting high throughput virtual screens of small molecules through docking simulations.
-It currently supports the most commonly used AutoDock Vina family of programs: Vina, Smina, PSOVina, QVina2)
+This repository contains the source of MolPAL, both a library and software for the accelerated discovery of compounds in high throughput virtual screening environments.

 At the core of MolPAL is the __Explorer__ class.
 The Explorer is an abstraction of a batched, Bayesian optimization routine on a discrete domain of inputs and it relies on five classes
 1. __MoleculePool__: A `MoleculePool` defines the virtual library (i.e., domain of inputs)